lbcard/rds-command-gen/README.md

 [{PTYN: {"32": "myCode", "33": "anotherCode"}}]
 The numbers start at 32 as upto 31 is taken by RDS standard PTY codes.

+### Telnet Configs

+If no shellprompt is required, change that entry to '"negotiationMandatory": false'.

 ## ToDo

 - Create an install bat file